samunruh86/retail_multi/admin/markdown/site_copy_v2.md

 # Home | retailstride.com/

 ## **Hero Section**
-- **Headline:** <strong>Trusted</strong> Wholesale Access
+- **Headline:** <strong>Brand-Safe</strong> Distribution
 - **Subheadline:** <strong>Retail Stride</strong> connects national brands to verified retail partners through curated distribution, MAP-compliant standards, and dependable supply.
-- **CTA Button:** "Request Access"
+- **CTA Button:** Request Access

 ---

 ## **Stats Section**
-- **Card:** "75+" — Brands Represented in Our Catalog
+- **Card:** 75+ — Brands Represented in Our Catalog
-- **Card:** "2,000+" — Independent Retail Partners Nationwide
+- **Card:** 2,000+ — Independent Retail Partners Nationwide
-- **Card:** "100%" — MAP-Compliant, Authorized Distribution
+- **Card:** 100% — MAP-Compliant, Authorized Distribution

 ---

 ## **Our Solution Section**
-- **Pre Header:** "Our Solution"
+- **Pre Header:** Our Solution
-- **Headline:** Bringing Clarity to Wholesale.
+- **Headline:** Bringing Clarity to Distribution.
 - **Supporting:** Independent retailers deserve consistent, authorized access to trusted brands—without uncertainty, price drift, or unreliable supply.
-Retail Stride simplifies wholesale through verified partnerships, curated assortments, and a platform built on compliance and trust.
+Retail Stride simplifies distribution through verified partnerships, curated assortments, and a platform built on compliance and trust.
 - **Accordion Items:**
   - **Access to Premium Brands:** We partner directly with brand owners and authorized distributors—ensuring authentic products, stable pricing, and long-term availability.
-  - **Reliable Wholesale Supply:** Every partner we source from is vetted for consistency and transparency, so retailers can plan confidently and brands maintain controlled distribution.
+  - **Reliable Distribution Supply:** Every partner we source from is vetted for consistency and transparency, so retailers can plan confidently and brands maintain controlled distribution.
   - **Curated for Retail Success:** We highlight high-performing products and assortments tailored to independent and regional retailers—helping the right products reach the right shelves.
   - **Protected Brand Standards:** All featured brands are MAP-compliant and authorized.
 Our approach protects pricing integrity, packaging presentation, and your brand reputation.

 ---

 ## **Service Suite**
-- **Pre Header:** "Our Service Suite"
+- **Pre Header:** Our Service Suite
 - **Headline:** Built for <strong>Brand-Safe</strong> Distribution
 - **Service:**
   - **Authorized Distribution:** We partner directly with approved suppliers and brand owners to ensure every product is authentic, MAP-compliant, and responsibly represented across retail channels.